TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/02.Unit-2/docs.md

 In this unit, students are introduced to the idea of management and they will discover how this idea can be traced back to the start of the Industrial Revolution.
 In this unit, they will learn about the major contributors to the field of management theory and how their ideas are used today.

-The students will arrive in class prepared for group discussions based on what they have completed in their learning activities at home.
-Specifically, students will have completed the following activities prior to attending class:
+The students will arrive for learning lab prepared for group discussions based on what they have completed in their learning activities at home.
+Specifically, students will have completed the following activities prior to attending the learning lab:

 | **☑** | **Activities**                      | **Expected Time Commitment** |